upcmd/updocs-content/logs/c0109_vvvvv.md

     scope[local] merged: {
+      "up_runtime_task_layer_number": 1,
       "tom": "this is tom",
-      "jerry": "this is jerry in task scope", "up_runtime_task_layer_number": 1
+      "jerry": "this is jerry in task scope"
     }